Prisms and Prismatic Cohomology: The mixed characteristic case of the Hodge-Tate comparison

 is an isomorphism of $R$-modules.
 As both differential forms and prismatic cohomology localize in the \'etale topology (Lemma~\ref{EtaleLocalizePrismatic}), it is enough to prove the statement when $R = A/I \langle X_1,...,X_n \rangle$ is the $p$-adic completion of a polynomial ring.
 In this case, we choose a map

 in the derived category $D(R)$ lifting the Hodge-Tate comparison maps (up to twists) on cohomology, and proceed exactly as explained in Lemma~\ref{PropHTCAffineLine} for $n=1$. \end{proof}

-Using base change for prismatic cohomology, we can now also prove the de~Rham comparison, at least under the technical assumption that $W(A/I)$ is $p$-torsion free.
+Using base change for prismatic cohomology (proven in Corollary~\ref{BaseChangePrismCoh} using Theorem~\ref{HTCompPrismatic}), we can now also prove the de~Rham comparison, at least under the technical assumption that $W(A/I)$ is $p$-torsion free.
 This is satisfied, for example, if $A/I$ is $p$-torsion free or if $I=(p)$ and $A/p$ is reduced.
 This technical assumption will be removed later (\cref{generaldeRham}).

 \begin{theorem}[The de Rham comparison] Let $X$ be a smooth formal $A/I$-scheme and assume that $W(A/I)$ is $p$-torsion free.
 Then there is a natural isomorphism $\Prism_{X/A}\widehat{\otimes}_{A,\phi}^L A/I\simeq \Omega^*_{X/(A/I)}$ of commutative algebras in $D(X_\et, A/I)$, where the completion is $p$-adic. \end{theorem}